christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 the USSR in a positive light and see the decline of industrial sites in Ida Viru as a failure to keep the region relevant by the government.

-Most of them live right at the border with Russia, for example in the city of Narva (95.7% native russian speakers, 87.7% ethnic russians), right at the border, many of whom face lower living standards due to not speaking estonian.
+Especially in the larger settlements, a majority of citizens come from other parts of the former USSR, for example in the city of
+Narva (95.7% native russian
+speakers, 87.7% ethnic russians) right at the border, many of whom face lower living standards due to not speaking estonian.

 #### 2014 - Steadfast Jazz Disaster

-While tensions brew over the years, a far-right, nationalist movement consisting of former Red Army soldiers, communist politicians and a small, but vocal voter base formed the *"Iseseisvus rahvale"* movement.
-This group was a fierce opposition minority in local politics seeking independence from Estonia to form a socialist republic, similar to the former soviet republic of Estonia.
+Without much change in sight, a far-right, nationalist movement consisting of former Red Army soldiers, communist politicians and a small, vocal voter base formed the *"Iseseisvus rahvale"* movement.
+This group started as a small opposition minority in local politics seeking drastic change, even independence from Estonia to go back to socialist times, when the region was an industrial centre for oil shale excavation and nuclear research.
+These industries barely exist anymore, but no new market ever took over.

-The movement gained an influx in supporters and recognition after a military excercise called "Steadfast Jazz" in November of 2013 lead to the crash of a french Mirage F1 in a village with a civilian losses, an ethnically russian farmer.
+The movement gained an influx in supporters after a military excercise called "Steadfast Jazz" in November of 2013 lead to the crash of a french Mirage F1 in a village with a civilian losses, an ethnically russian farmer.

 The lackluster response of authorities and NATO commands belatedly response, at first refusing to halt the maneuver, lead to a PR disaster for NATO, fueling anti-west sentiment.